Ageing causes lashes to become thinner, sparser and lighter.

 Fine lines and wrinkles develop around the mouth area as we age due to smoking, drinking from straws and most commonly everyday facial expressions.
 They appear as vertical thin fine lines coming off the border of the lip.

 Poorly defined, soft and rounded or recessed features are all qualities that relate to a weak jawline.
 This can be due to genetic skeletal makeup, excess fat under the chin and jawline and bone loss due to ageing.

 As you age collagen production decreases and results in loss of skin elasticity causing a sagging, crinkled or thinning appearance.

 Folds, creases or lines that develop over time due to repeated muscle contraction, sun exposure, sleeping position and smoking.
 Static wrinkles are those deeper lines or furrows that show at rest.
 Dynamic wrinkles are those that show when expressing emotion.

 Rosacea is a chronic inflammatory condition that causes redness, inflammation and dilated blood vessels causing a flushed appearance of the face.
-Typically presents on the cheeks, nose and forehead.
+Rosacea typically presents on the cheeks, nose and forehead.
 It may be exacerbated by extreme temperatures, stress, exercise, spicy foods and sun exposure.
 Although there is no cure for this condition, it can improve and be manageable with appropriate skin care and procedures.